 Napa Valley, CA

 Just like nearby Napa Valley, Sonoma offers many dog-friendly wineries, so visit SonomaValley.com for a comprehensive and current listing and make sure a stop at Mutt Lynch Winery is on your itinerary.
 Perhaps the most dog-centric of all wineries around the country, it features dog-inspired wine names and labels and supports local and national animal rescue organizations.
-Visit the tasting room, naturally open to dogs, and don’t miss the annual Dog Days of Summer fundraising event held in August.
+Visit the tasting room, naturally open to dogs, and make a day of it!

 Ste.
 Genevieve, MO

 Bring your dog and relax at the Cave Vineyard.
 While dogs are not allowed inside the natural cave wine cellar, they are welcome to enjoy the scenic views of the vineyard and enjoy a picnic on the grounds – pack your own or find all you need for one at the winery.
 While you’re in the area, check out the dog-friendly Charleville Vineyard Winery & Microbrewery too.
 We found a listing of 30 other dog-friendly wineries in Missouri as well.

 Check out the popular Breaux Vineyards in Northern Virginia, dog by your side.
 Enjoy the scenic views of the Blue Ridge Mountains from the tasting room, expansive patio and landscaped terraces, and of course, the award-winning wines.
 Plan ahead to attend the Dog Day Celebration held each year (planned for August this year), a fun-filled day benefiting animal rescue efforts.

 Walla Walla Valley, WA

 While vineyards in the Walla Walla wine region grow in both Washington and Oregon, almost all Walla Walla wineries are located in Washington.
 And with more than 100 wineries in the region, get a listing of close to 30 that are dog-friendly and make your plans!

 Thank you to Kira Stackhouse from Nuena Photography for the photo.